samy-blake/ng-builder/README.md

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Publish
+Run `npm run lib:build` to build the aot of library.
+Run `npm run lib:prod` to publish the build lib.